 But is it right for you?

 There are many different options online for creating a website.
 WordPress is only one of them.
 Every option out there has its own advantages and disadvantages.
 To avoid any pain in the future, it’s a good idea to choose your platform wisely right from the beginning.
-So, if WordPress is among your options, then let’s learn WordPress pros and cons together.
+So, if WordPress is among your options, then let’s learn the pros and cons of using WordPress together.

 Now, WordPress – does it even have a disadvantage?
 Everyone out there seems to love it!